 Class meets Tuesday and Thursday from 11:00 AM to 12:20 AM.

-The first part of a two-semester course in classical and modern physics for students majoring in science.
+The first part of a two-semester course in classical and modern physics for students without calculus.
 We will cover units, kinematics, force, momentum, energy, power, wave motion, and the basic thermodynamics of heat flow.

 Prerequisite: MATH 1433 or 1534 or concurrent enrollment therein.
 Students are expected to be proficient with algebra and trigonometry.